Prairie Schooner

 If the vehicle is painted as a Union army transport, the civilian drivers may have to be replaced by a uniformed limber rider from one of the available artillery sets, otherwise they may be painted as Confederate soldiers.

 The pair of oxen supplied for the prairie schooner are much nicer than the horses which go with the chuck wagon in this kit.
 At 15 mm, they scale out to only 10.3 hands, and one pair of them would not be able to pull the loaded wagon for long.
-Additional HO scale oxen are about the same size, and they will be readily available at model railroad shops.
+Additional HO scale oxen are about the same size, and they will be readily available at model railway shops.
 The oxen may be used as farm animals if they are replaced by military draft horses.

 The yoke used to harness the oxen is an interesting feature of this kit, and it has been modelled more accurately than the horse harness used on the other wagon in the kit.